 Since we knew this, we were able to plan our run to finish at the market and get some much needed Irish cuisine.
 And this Shepard’s Pie did not disappoint!
 It was the best we had on our trip.
 We also got an incredible cheese plate that we saved and snacked on during our long bus ride to The Cliffs of Moher the next day.
 Runs like this are so special, I was able to show my unique experience in Ireland while also allowing Alicia to get a better feel for a new city.

 Cork is a city that not many people visit when they go to Ireland.
 It has so much culture and has that quintessential Irish feel to it.
+Most people brush it off and talk about Dublin, Galway, or even London, but this city is special.
 The charming old folks at the pub that always say hello, or the endless rolling green hills on the outskirts of town.
 We stayed in B&B’s on Western Road–cheapest option in Cork–in order to allow ourselves to splurge on food.

 Route: total mileage 8.6 miles